Domsdev/Natural_Language_Processing/README.md

 ---

-**In this repository you will find different projects of classical NLP (Natural Language Processing) tasks:**
+**In this repository you will find different projects of classic NLP tasks:**
 - Text classification/Document Classification
 - Fake News Detection Identification
 - Sentiment Analysis